hedronvision/bazel-compile-commands-extractor/README.md

 #### If you're using the traditional WORKSPACE system

-Copy this into your Bazel `WORKSPACE` file, making sure to update to the [latest commit](https://github.com/hedronvision/bazel-compile-commands-extractor/commits/main) per the instructions below.
+Copy this into the top of your Bazel `WORKSPACE` file, making sure to update to the [latest commit](https://github.com/hedronvision/bazel-compile-commands-extractor/commits/main) per the instructions below.
+Putting it at the top will prevent other tools from clobbering any of its dependencies with old versions; we promise to keep ours dependency versions up-to-date.

 ```Starlark
 load("@bazel_tools//tools/build_defs/repo:http.bzl", "http_archive")